Why Is My Car Revving On Its Own While Driving, Stationary Or In Park?

 A damaged spark plug can cause your car to rev itself on its own.
 Spark plugs can be fouled with the deposits of fuel, ash, oil and corrosion, and can cause engine misfire.
 I have found this amazing guide (bad spark plug signs PDF) that includes pictures of all possible damages with the spark plug.

-The ignition coil is a very large transformer that is responsible for generating a high voltage pulse of electricity.
+The ignition coil generates a high-voltage pulse of electricity.
 This pulse is then sent to the spark plugs which ignite the air-fuel mixture in your engine.

-A bad spark plug fails to generate and misses the firing point, resulting in the engine revving.
+A bad spark plug fails to generate and misses the firing point, resulting in unintended high revs in car.

 When an engine misfires, the air-fuel mixture is not burnt uniformly.
 As a result, sudden combustion events take place in the engine cylinders at the wrong time.
 This causes a sudden increase and decrease in the engine RPMs.

-The fuel injector is what injects the fuel into the engine.
-When the fuel injector is damaged, it no longer injects the right amount of fuel into the engine, which causes the engine to rev on its own.
+When the fuel injector is damaged or clogged, it no longer injects the right amount of fuel in the right direction into the engine.
+Thus causes the engine to rev on its own.

 A fuel pressure regulator is responsible for maintaining fuel pressure inside a fuel rail so that fuel injectors inject fuel at a certain pressure.